ArduPilot/ardupilot_wiki/common/source/docs/common-gpios.rst

 .. warning:: When upgrading to 4.2 or later from pre 4.2 firmware, be aware that previously defined GPIOs MAY have to be re-designated using the SERVOx_FUNCTION or, alternatively, the :ref:`SERVO_GPIO_MASK<SERVO_GPIO_MASK>` parameter and that after upgrade any GPIO dependent release mechanisms (parachute, sprayers, etc.) may actuate until this re-definition is done.

+.. _gpio-warning:
+.. warning:: GPIOs should only source or sink 8mA (20mA absolute maximum).
+They are intended as logic-level IO and must not be used to directly drive relay coils, motors, LED strings, etc. Directly connecting electromechanical or high-current devices to GPIOs can permanently damage the autopilot.

 General Purpose Input/Outputs (GPIOs) are used in ArduPilot for control of :ref:`relays<common-relay>`, actuators, LEDs, :ref:`camera triggers<common-camera-shutter-with-servo>`, :ref:`Start Button<startstop-switch>` etc. Some functions also use a GPIO pin as an input, like :ref:`common-rpm`.
 Some autopilots provide dedicated GPIO pins (sometimes labeled "CAPTURE" pins).
 In addition, GPIOs can be obtained by re-configuring the PWM outputs.

 Configuring GPIOS